UPDATE: Body identified as that of missing Danville resident

 “From the get go, it got a decent amount of media attention,” he said.
 “The story has taken off more the last few days.”

-Fermon said Mr. Day, an Illinois State University graduate student who was studying to be a speech pathologist, was a beloved person, as evidenced by the large number of people who volunteered to help with the search.
+Fermon said Mr. Day, an Illinois State University graduate student who was studying to be a speech pathologist, was beloved, as evidenced by the large number of people who volunteered to help with the search.

 “Jelani was a great person and had so many friends.
 People were reaching out to help.
 People who touch others in a personal way ... kind of get that reaction,” he said.
 “We have had people driving out of their way a couple hours to search or email” offering to help however they could.